NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 ```

 ```
- The proprietary software used by our company is top-of-the-line and helps us stay competitive in the market.
+ The proprietary information of our company must be kept confidential at all times.
 ```

 As we can see, the generated message did contain the word "proprietary" and it was blocked by the `check blocked terms` output rail.